 A solid GED study program goes a long way toward reducing the difficulty level of the test and increasing your GED testing scores.
 Understanding the way test questions are given help.
 Taking GED online practice tests can help you prepare.
 You can try a sample free GED test online to get you started.
 Remember, this is only a GED practice test.
 The actual GED test cannot be taken online.

-What should a GED study program include?
+What should a GED test study program include?

-Taking GED online preparation classes is a good way to outline a path of study.
+Taking GED test online preparation classes is a good way to outline a path of study.
 Some employers offer GED test prep or basic skills classes as part of a workforce development program.
-In addition, most communities offer a low-cost or even free GED class through a local high school, family resource center, community college, or university.
+In addition, most communities offer a low-cost or even free GED test class through a local high school, family resource center, community college, or university.

-These materials and online GED programs enable an adult learner to create a self-guided study course.
-It’s an affordable option, with flexible scheduling and self-pacing.
-An online GED class can be a lot easier than a local GED class, since many adult learners report a history of negative classroom experiences.
+These materials and online GED test programs enable an adult learner to create a self-guided study course.
+It's an affordable option, with flexible scheduling and self-pacing.
+An online GED test class can be a lot easier than a local GED test class, since many adult learners report a history of negative classroom experiences.